sedelmeyer/cc-pydata/docs/about.rst

 Contributing
 ------------

-As is mentioned above in the :ref:`development` section of this project, I have sought to balance best practices and features with my own particular needs.
+As is mentioned above in the :ref:`development` section of this page, I have sought to balance best practices and features with my own particular needs.
 Therefore, I am not actively seeking contributions to the ``cc-pydata`` project from others.
 My primary reason being that, as soon as others begin adding features to this project, the more likely it will be that the template no longer fits my specific needs.

 If however, you do see opportunities to improve this project and its resulting template, I am still interested in hearing from you.